Due to the team’s COVID-19 issue, North Carolina State University was removed from the University World Series earlier on Saturday.

 The NCAA Division I Baseball Committee announced that due to the COVID-19 agreement, the Vanderbilt-North Carolina Men’s College World Series game originally scheduled to be held on Saturday, June 26 at 1 pm Central Time is no game. #CWS pic.twitter.com/amxdQwkQ6l

 -NCAA Baseball (@NCAACWS) June 26, 2021

-North Carolina Before Friday’s game, the active roster was reduced to 13 After the players were placed in a health and safety agreement with Vanderbilt.
+North Carolina Before Friday’s game, the active roster was reduced to 13 After the player was placed in a health and safety agreement with Vandy.
 Wolfpack chose not to give up the game; they played and lost to Kumar Rocker and Commodores 3-1.
 This result formed Saturday’s winner-takes-all return showdown until health officials stepped in.